zettajs/zettajs.github.io/projects/_posts/2015-02-03-Car-Speed-Tracker-System.md

   1. Ensure Hub Bulbs are turned Off.

-  1. Start the Car & Accelearte the car
+  1. Start the Car & Accelearte the car.

   1. Ensure the Hue Bulb turns `on` in red in color once the speed crosses 100 mark.

   ![Screenshot of Zetta browser with car speed alert](/images/projects/car_speed_tracker/phillips_car_alert.jpg){:.zoom}

   1. Release the Car accelerator & brake the car.
-Notice speed getting decreases.
+Notice speed getting decreased.

   1. Ensure the Hue Bulb turns `off` once the speed dips below 100 mark.